Judicial Branch Home >

 Forms and instructions will be sent to the Petitioners attorney after the Petition has been filed.

-Background checks are not required of parents or guardians of a proposed ward who has mental retardation or a related condition if the parent or guardian has raised the proposed ward or conservatee in the family home until the petition is filed.
+Background checks are not required of parents or guardians of a proposed ward who has a developmental disability if the parent or guardian has raised the proposed ward or conservatee in the family home until the petition is filed.

 The Minnesota Statutes governing guardianship and conservatorship of minors differ significantly from those governing the protection of adults.